What to pack for Africa: The only Africa packing list you’ll need

 Planning to go for an African safari?
 Here is the ultimate Africa packing list with everything you’ll need to have a perfect safari.

-So you’ve already planned your trip to Africa or even drawn out your Africa travel Itinerary, booked your hotel and air ticket.
-(If you haven’t booked your hotel yet, book if from booking.com and you can also compare prices on flights with Skyscanner or Expedia.com to get the most out of your trip).
+So you’ve already planned your trip to Africa or even drawn out your Africa travel Itinerary, and booked your hotel and air ticket.
+(If you haven’t booked your hotel yet, book it from booking.com and you can also compare prices on flights with Skyscanner or Expedia.com to get the most out of your trip).

 It’s undeniable that a trip to Africa is extremely exciting.
 From enjoying the continent’s undiscovered secrets to getting up close with the wildlife in some of Africa’s best national parks, a trip to Africa is a dream for so many.

 But even with that excitement, it’s not guaranteed to know what to pack for Africa especially if you’re traveling to the continent for the first time.

 So in this post, I’II be giving you the complete Africa packing list with everything you’ll need to have an amazing safari.